chatcharoen/dbsec-workshop/Lab_Guides/AVDF/300/README.md

   ![](images/avdflab300img004.png)

-- Select the **Notifications / Email Templates** page.
+- Select the **Email Templates** tab.
 From here will be able to manage the existing template definitions and create new ones.
 Once at this page you will see the following:

   ![](images/avdflab300img005.png)